The Scrum At Scale® Guide

 Scrum@Scale is a framework for scaling Scrum.
 It radically simplifies scaling by using Scrum to scale Scrum.

-In Scrum, care is taken to separate accountability of the “what” from the “how”.
-The same care is taken in Scrum@Scale so that jurisdiction and accountability are expressly understood in order to eliminate wasteful organizational conflict that
+In Scrum, care is taken to separate accountability of the “what” from the “how.”
+The same care is taken in Scrum@Scale so that jurisdiction and accountability are expressly understood in order to eliminate wasteful organizational conflict that keep teams from achieving their optimal productivity.

 Scrum@Scale consists of components that allow an organization to customize their transformational strategy and implementation.
 It gives them the ability to target their incrementally prioritized change efforts in the area(s) they deem most valuable or most in need of change and then progress on to others.